Infinidat/infi.clickhouse_orm/docs/class_reference.md

 Adds a FINAL modifier to table, meaning data will be collapsed to final version.
-Can be used with `CollapsingMergeTree` engine only.
+Can be used with the `CollapsingMergeTree` and `ReplacingMergeTree` engines only.

 #### limit_by(offset_limit, *fields_or_expr)